blursed/blursed_bot/README.md

 - In Reddit API apps, investigate the differences between `script` and `web` app
 - Use enum to represent serde parsed object fields such as `token_type`
 - `NSFW` filter from the search
+- Add docs for modules like reddit_client.rs, shared and chat

 ## License